Your drums are the foundation of your song. They are what people dance to. Or not dance to, if they are not done well.

 e.g. House Music uses a longer deeper kick than drum and bass, and EDM drums use more aggressive sounds than Tech House. and Techno.

 If you want to write a particular style, you need to start with the kind of sounds that match that genre.
-Get some good sample packs, and try not to reinvent the wheel until you have a good grasp of the genre already.
+Get some good drum samples and sample packs, and try not to reinvent the wheel until you have a good grasp of the genre already.

 The easiest way to choose the best drum sounds is to have them playing in context with your song.